 - Total Take Rate: How much working media makes it to the publisher?

 Ultimately, these are all key ingredients to delivering strong client campaign results.
-Additionally, the supply partner operating principles are more important now than ever.
+Additionally, the supply partner operating principles are more important now than ever in ad tech.
 The exchanges demonstrating clean business practices are likely to find themselves in the winner’s circle among this group.

 These directors and hands-on-keyboard teams focus on fully delivering budgets that achieve campaign objectives.
 Simply put, they must spend the client’s or their own money effectively.
 Consequently, they seek information that relates to brand safety, reach, and KPI performance.
 These planners and traders are concerned with questions like:

 - What is the inventory quality?
 What are the viewability scores?
 Will I have to deal with significant fraud claims?